-Twenty percent of school aged children have dyslexia.
-Unfortunately, this disorder often goes unidentified, misdiagnosed or even ignored by the public school system.
+Twenty percent of school-aged children have dyslexia.
+Unfortunately, this disorder often goes unidentified, misdiagnosed, or even ignored by the public school system.
 As a result, too many children are not getting the education they need.
 In order for these children to reach their full potential, science has shown that early intervention is necessary.
-For intervention to be effective, three elements are necessary.
-These three elements are shown in the analogy of the “three legged stool”.
+For the intervention to be effective, three elements are necessary.
+These three elements are shown in the analogy of the “three-legged stool”.
 If one of the legs is missing or short, the stool will fall over (i.e., the intervention won’t work effectively).

-With this combination of elements, significant progress can be achieved in a matter of months.
-The Lexercise Structured Literacy Curriculum© is a blended learning model, combining face-to-face lessons and online games for daily practice.
-In Lexercise Professional Therapy, a trained therapist customizes the Lexercise Structured Literacy Curriculum© to fit a student’s specific learning needs.
+In Lexercise Professional Therapy, a trained therapist customizes the Lexercise Structured Literacy Curriculum™ to fit a student’s specific learning needs.
 Most students make dramatic gains with this approach.
-As a result, Lexercise is able to guarantee a grade level increase in reading abilities after 2 months of therapy, or your third month is free.
+As a result, for Professional Therapy students, Lexercise is able to guarantee a grade level increase in reading abilities after 2 months of therapy, or your third month is free.

 Taylor is a senior studying communication at NC State University.
 As the Blog and PR intern for lexercise she utilizes her passion for writing to help inform parents of struggling readers, writers and spellers.
 She feels a connection to Lexercise through her love for children and their well-being.